Sports and Young Athletes with Hepatitis B and Sickle Cell Trait

 Even youngsters who have sickle cell trait and usually don't show symptoms of sickle cell disease can have pain crises during extremely vigorous exercise.
 When competition and physical activity are intense, the round red blood cells of a child with sickle cell trait can take on a half moon or sickle shape, causing intense pain and interfering with blood flow.
 Some college athletes who were not aware they had sickle cell trait, particularly football players, have collapsed and even died during competitions.
 The National Collegiate Athletic Association (NCAA) recommends screening all college athletes for sickle cell trait.

 To avoid pain and other complications during sports, the NCAA also recommends that young athletes:

 Build up their endurance gradually through a training program.

 Don't go all out for more than two or three minutes without taking a breather.

 Avoid becoming overly tired, out of breath, or chilled.

-Stop playing immediately if experiencing symptoms like muscle pain, intense fatigue or weakness, or breathlessness, and notify the coach right away when experiencing any or all of these symptoms.
+Stop playing immediately if experiencing symptoms like muscle pain, intense fatigue, weakness, or breathlessness.
+Notify the coach right away when experiencing any or all of these symptoms.